On February 4, 2022, the USO turns 81.

 The USO benefits are many, but the biggest ones are the programs and centers that give active duty a warm welcome no matter how far from home they are.

-And since the USO is nearly 80 years old, we figured it’s a perfect time to share just what this nonprofit does for the military community.
+And since the effort is more than 80 years old, we figured it’s a perfect time to share just what this nonprofit does for the military community, especially in light of its recent birthday.

 What is the USO?